learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

   is important to realize that the Gems that are brought into an application are simply Ruby files that help extend the functionality of the app.

 - **Gemfile.lock** – this file should not be edited.
-It displays all of the dependencies that each of the Gems contain along with their associated versions.
+It is created when you run `bundle install` and it displays all of the dependencies that each of the Gems contain along with their associated versions.
 Messing around with the lock file can lead to application bugs due to missing or altered Gem dependencies.

 - **README.md** – the readme file is an important place to document the details of the application.
 If the application is an open-source project, this